andsontan/xpiks/downloads.md

 </a>
 </div>

-<p>Download the Xpiks zip archive from the link on the left, unpack it where you want and it's ready to go.
+<p class="download-description">Download the Xpiks zip archive from the link on the left, unpack it where you want and it's ready to go.
 Please, note that this build does work <strong>only for Windows 7 x64 and later with x64 architecture</strong>.</p>

 <div style="clear:both;">&nbsp;</div>